Fewer is the comparative of few (used with countable, plural nouns).

 - There are fewer of us at the college reunions each year.

-- Fewer of the applicants were wearing a tie to the interview than we expected.
+- Fewer of the interviewees were wearing ties than we’d expected.

-- Did you drink half the wine? – No, I drank less of it.
+- Do you still drink a lot of alcohol? – No, I drink less of it nowadays.

 Of is not used before nouns without determiners.

 - If you want to lose weight, you should eat less chocolate and bread.

 - Fewer people have strictly healthy diets these days.